Power Measurement with the Analog Discovery Pro (ADP3450/ADP3250)

 Note: Scope measurement and math channels can be renamed and relabeled in order to clarify what they represent.
-This can be done by expanding the channel options and editing the Name and Label properties of the channel.
+This can be done by expanding the channel options (the gear icon) and editing the Name and Label properties of the channel.

 The capacitor power can also be calculated, by subtracting the voltage across both resistors from the total voltage across the circuit and multiplying the result by the current passing through the circuit.

 Add one last Math channel with the calculation “(C2 - C3)*C1/Rs”, set the units to “W” and adjusting the range accordingly (1 mW/div).
 This Math channel shows the power of the capacitor component of the circuit.